 Strong Problem Solving and Research Capabilities

 Get ready to answer questions related to problem-solving and research in your desktop support job interview.
 Not all desktop support representatives are made equal.
 Some are sharper than others, better problem solvers and can find out instructions on how to do something better than anyone else.
-To show the IT manager that you are the one to hire the ready to answer questions about your problem-solving and research capabilities and have examples from your previous work experience that proves this.What are three positive character traits you don't have?
-Describe a situation in which you had to translate a superior's general directive into individual performance expectations.
-How did you do this, and what were the results?
+To show the IT manager that you are the one to hire the ready to answer questions about your problem-solving and research capabilities and have examples from your previous work experience that proves this.What "bargains" have you successfully negotiated with customers, superiors, other departments, etc.?
+How?
+What lessons about negotiations have you learned?
+Give examples.
+How did you learn them?